One Scientific’s latest breakthrough has solved a problem with our technology that dates back to its inception in the 1970s.

 Fast forward to March 3rd, 2017.
 Thanks to years of experience and advancements in additive manufacturing, we have finally produced the solution Michael was searching for with our 3D printer.
 With this key component, we have achieved over 99% separation of both gases.

 Our 3D printed part has a short life due to the filament material limitations.
-We are now looking to outside vendors who can manufacture this component from sturdy materials.
+We are now looking to outside vendors who can manufacture this component in a more robust material.
 This means another round of experiments to finalize the breakthrough and another step closer to commercialization.

 This breakthrough is truly a landmark along the journey to bring Michael’s dream to fruition.
-We can now safely produce hydrogen gas from water almost anywhere and on-demand.
+We can now produce and harness hydrogen gas from water almost anywhere—safely.

 Stay tuned for future updates on our progress, and if you haven’t already, sign up for our newsletter to receive future news!